tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 ---

+Everything ends up converging to a formally-specified theory, in particular, the call to action, which is a marketing concept that can be either applied as a superficial idea by marketers, or on the contrary, as a powerful abstraction applied by a full-featured engineer who goes from fundamental truths to the soft-skills that make the product efficient to use for both the end user and the engineer.

 The *call to action* boils down to cohesion in the end.
-Marketing, capitalist buzzwords, and OOP always have to end up in the same fundamental principles of FP/math/science/real-engineering.
+Marketing, capitalist buzzwords, OOP/OOD, and anything human-made always have to end up in the same fundamental principles of [math, FP, science, (real) engineering].

 Although buzzwords have *something helpful*: they're easy to understand for non-geniuses or average people.
 In this case, for business people.